librenms/librenms/doc/Extensions/SNMP-Trap-Manager.md

     7. Add required plugin configuraton lines into `config.php`.
 See `src/librenms/config.php`
     8. Enable the plugin through `Plugin Admin`
     9. Go to plugin index page to init the database.
 Actually this step is not made during a trap reception for performance optimization
-    10. Fill the `ssh/config` file from `mibuploader` directory and configure SSH commands into configuration.
+    10. Fill the `ssh/config` file from `misc` directory and configure SSH commands into configuration.
 The SSH keys copy is mandatory.

 Note from `snmp.conf` : it is not possible to modify thi file, you can use the environment variable `MIBDIRS` before all PHP/snmptt script launch.